Resume Tips

 Client: TechStart Inc. (B2B SaaS Blog), Jan 2024 - Present

-• Write 4 blog posts monthly on SaaS growth strategies, conducting keyword research and interviews with subject matter experts.
+- Write 4 blog posts monthly on SaaS growth strategies, conducting keyword research and interviews with subject matter experts.

 Client: GreenLife Magazine, Aug - Dec 2023

-Team Projects & Leadership Roles
+Team Projects and Leadership Roles

 Highlight collaboration and soft skills.